sroertgen/homepage/posts/rdf-reasoning-over-linked-curricula/index.md

 *Scroll down for [german version](#german-version)*

 How can the curricula of the states of Germany be linked?
-And why is this necessary at all?
+And what does this enable us to do?
 In the workshop "[Linked Curricula](https://docs.google.com/presentation/d/1TLzJLieeN273sdlJ_da5FwdVP12ZhPDV742oZDHbTzo/edit#slide=id.p)" we addressed these questions at this year's OER and IT Summer Camp in Weimar.

 ## Starting point